Accurate Small-Signal Modeling of Digitally Controlled Buck Converters with ADC-PWM Synchronization: Introduction

-Based on the sampled-data approach \cite{Sampled_Brown}, a unified modeling method for various ripple-based control schemes is proposed in \cite{YanNaPartI, YanNaPartII}.
-By applying Shannon's sampling theorem and infinite series summation, all sideband components are rigorously captured.
-Similar to the DF method, the sampled-data model remains accurate even beyond the switching frequency and does not rely on the small-ripple assumption.
-Additionally, it provides open-loop information and features a much simpler derivation process than DF-based models.
+Building on the early sampled-data foundations \cite{Sampled_Brown, Sampled_Verghese}, a unified modeling method is proposed for various ripple-based control schemes in \cite{YanNaPartI, YanNaPartII}.
+By applying Shannon's sampling theorem and infinite series summation, this method rigorously captures sideband components, provides accurate predictions beyond the switching frequency, and avoids the small-ripple assumption.
+It also offers open-loop information with a simpler derivation than DF-based models.

-Although significant progress has been made in modeling analog-controlled converters, modeling efforts dedicated to digitally controlled converters remain comparatively limited. \cite{YanNaPartII} extends the sampled-data approach to digitally controlled buck converters and derives an open-loop transfer function in the s-domain.
-Based on standard z-transform theory, \cite{Dragan} proposes a discrete-time model that accounts for the sampling and delay effects introduced by digital modulators, greatly simplifying digital compensator design.
+Although significant progress has been made in modeling analog-controlled converters, modeling efforts dedicated to digitally controlled converters remain comparatively limited. \cite{YanNaPartII} extends the sampled-data approach to digitally controlled buck converters and derives an open-loop transfer function in the \(s\)-domain. \cite{Dragan} develops a z-domain state-space-based discrete-time model, explicitly accounting for sampling and digital-delay effects and thereby simplifying digital compensator design.
+Related discrete-time modeling methods have been further developed for dual active bridge converters with the effect of zero-voltage-switching transition intervals considered \cite{Costinett_DAB_2012, Costinett_DAB_2014, Costinett_DAB_Reduced_2015}, general converter analysis using discrete-time state-space modeling \cite{Baxter_Costinett_DTSS_2019}, and digitally current-mode controlled series-capacitor Buck converters (SCB) with stability-margin-based controller design \cite{Majumder_SCB_2026}.
+The broader role of small-signal and large-signal approaches in high-performance digital controlled DC-DC converters has also been reviewed in \cite{Kapat_Krein_Review_2020}.
+In addition, the nonlinear effects associated with digital PWM discretization and quantization have been investigated in \cite{Singha_DCMC_Boost_2015}.

 The influence of modulation strategies on system dynamics has also been explored.
 Fig.\ref{Fig_Carriers} presents the modulation strategies.
-For example, \cite{XinLi_PWM} studies asymmetric carrier modulations and analyzes how leading-edge modulation (LEM) and trailing-edge modulation (TEM) affect loop stability and transient response in analog modulators, while \cite{Jiang} further investigates symmetric carrier modulation. \cite{Ziyang_SD_PWM} compares LEM and TEM in digital pulse-width modulators (DPWM) and proposes a second-order global equivalent circuit to facilitate controller design. \cite{Bala_Digital_Boost} demonstrates that adopting LEM in a digitally controlled boost converter can eliminate the right-half-plane zero to enhance transient performance.
+For example, \cite{XinLi_PWM} studies asymmetric carrier modulations and analyzes how leading-edge modulation (LEM) and trailing-edge modulation (TEM) affect loop stability and transient response in analog modulators, while \cite{Jiang} further investigates symmetric carrier modulation (SM). \cite{Ziyang_SD_PWM} compares LEM and TEM in digital pulse-width modulators (DPWM) and proposes a second-order global equivalent circuit to facilitate controller design. \cite{Bala_Digital_Boost} demonstrates that adopting LEM in a digitally controlled boost converter can eliminate the right-half-plane zero to enhance transient performance.

 In addition, \cite{Lin_Accurate_Digital_Buck} and \cite{Ruan_Loopgain_Measure} show that different injection points and perturbation injection methods yield different loop gain measurements in digitally controlled converters. \cite{Ruan_Loopgain_Measure} further establishes the relationship between the responses obtained under different injection methods.
 Furthermore, \cite{Miaja_Subsampling} considers the case where the sampling rate is lower than the switching frequency and proposes a corresponding design methodology.